gaps-closure/gaps-closure.github.io/docs/Java/02-start-docker.md

 ### Partition the Demo Application

-Generate aspects and weave into demo application to generate partitioned executable for each enclave.
+Generate aspects and weave them into the demo application to generate a partitioned executable for each enclave.

 ```
 cd $HOME/gaps/CodeGenJava